 One of the other reasons why companies choose to outsource work is to tap into new revenue streams.
 After all, if you wish to experiment with strategies that may or may not work, you might be reluctant to commit to a full-time employee.
 Fortunately, the talent pool is rich with skilled freelancers, including marketing and sales professionals.

 Although you can certainly find generalists, I prefer to look for specialists.
-For instance, you can find contractors who have spent years mastering certain marketing channels, such as SEO, social media, email marketing, or paid search.
+For instance, you can find contractors who have spent years mastering specific marketing channels, such as SEO, social media, email marketing, or paid search.
 Or writers with the skills and knowledge to produce blog posts, white papers, and lead magnets.
-Salespeople, on the other hand, are more likely to have deep connections within a certain industry.
+Salespeople, on the other hand, are more likely to have deep connections within a particular industry.

 The point is, if you find an expert, you won’t need to train them, and you’ll gain the freedom to experiment with confidence.